Casino Del Sol Stadium

-Casino Del Sol Stadium is an outdoor college football stadium in the southwestern United States, located on the campus of the University of Arizona in Tucson, Arizona.
+Casino Del Sol Stadium (formerly Arizona Stadium until 2025) is an outdoor college football stadium located on the campus of the University of Arizona in Tucson, Arizona.
 It is the home field of the Arizona Wildcats of the Big 12 Conference.
-On November 17, 2025, The University of Arizona announced a 20 year naming rights deal with the Pascua Yaqui Tribe, with the venue now being called Casino Del Sol Stadium.
-It opened under the name Arizona Stadium on October 12, 1929, at a cost of $166,888 thousand dollars.
+On November 17, 2025, the University of Arizona announced a 20 year naming rights deal with the Pascua Yaqui Tribe, with the venue renamed Casino Del Sol Stadium.
+It opened under the name Arizona Stadium on October 12, 1929, at a cost of $166,888.

 Originally constructed in 1929 to hold 7,000 spectators, the stadium's seating capacity has been expanded numerous times since.
 As of 2022, the stadium has a total capacity of 50,800.
 The facility also includes the offices of the Wildcat football program, as well as some non-athletic academic offices, including the Steward Observatory Mirror Lab.

 History

 Located in central Tucson, the stadium has been home to University of Arizona Wildcats football since 1929.
 Initially, stadium capacity was 7,000, with the only seating located on the stadium's west side.
 The first game was a 35–0 shutout of Caltech on October 12.
 Capacity was increased to 10,000 in 1938 when seats were constructed on the stadium's east side.
 Four thousand seats were added to both end zones in 1947.

 In 1950, a horseshoe configuration was constructed around the south end zone resulting in the addition of almost 8,700 seats.
 A multi-level press box and 10,000 seats were added to the west grandstand in 1965.
 The east side of the stadium received a second tier, consisting of 17,000 seats, in 1976, as the Wildcats prepared to leave the WAC for the Pac-8 in 1978.

 The Copper Bowl (now the Cactus Bowl) was a postseason bowl game based in Tucson and held at the stadium for 10 years before moving to Phoenix.
-It is now played in Tempe at Sun Devil Stadium, home of rival Arizona State.
+It is now played in Tempe at Mountain America Stadium, home of rival Arizona State.